RKeyIT/MyHelloWorld/README_ActiveQuests.md

 **Quest 3**
+**GeneralSystem**

 **createFunctionForCalculateFreeMoneysPerDay**

 Function #1:    variable for count of moneys what user want to save.
+    That means deposite in future by user.
+Like a keep moneys in the Bank.

 Function #2:    calculate full added - full lessed - saved moneys.
+    A little rework for general formula.

 Function #3:    calculate result of Function #2 / days of current month.
+    Calculate count of days in "that" month and calculate general formula with it.

 **createSystemOfSortAmountsOfDaysInMonths**